LanceMcCarthy/GoldenClouds/index.md

 ### Key Operation

-* The key works on all door locks available to guests.
+* The key works on all doors which are available to guests.
 * The locks have double locking mechanism, you may need to turn the key 3 times to unlock & unlatch.
-* You must enter through the kitchen door (it's the 2nd door in the carport, the one with the screen door).
-The first door is a utility room and is inaccessible to guests.
+* You must enter through the kitchen door (the 2nd door in the carport, with screen door), as  The first door is a utility room and is inaccessible to guests.

 ## Check-out